Skip to content

 Roofing in metro Tulsa is dominated by hail and severe-thunderstorm exposure — Oklahoma sits in the densest U.S. hail corridor and the Tulsa metro takes regular hits across Tulsa, Wagoner, Rogers, and Creek counties.
 Per the National Severe Storms Laboratory's hail climatology data, Oklahoma ranks consistently in the top tier nationally for significant-hail event frequency, and Tulsa-area carriers track that exposure aggressively.
 Add tornado exposure that puts the metro inside the active Tornado Alley footprint, and you get a market where Class 4 impact-rated material is the right floor and where storm-claim workflow is part of every meaningful roofing conversation.

-If your roof is past 10 years old or has been hit in any storm since 2023, get matched with vetted Tulsa roofers — most network pros offer a free inspection and written hail-damage report.
+If your roof is past 10 years old or has been hit in any storm since 2023, talk to Tulsa roofers in our network — most network pros offer a no-charge inspection and written hail-damage report.

 What's different about roofing in Tulsa